stdombek/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Click the **trash can icon**.
 The account is removed and is deleted once you save the vendor.

 ### Banking information
-This accordion will appear on Organization records where the **Vendor** checkbox is selected, only if activated in [Settings > Organizations > Banking information] (../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
+This accordion will appear on Organization records where the **Vendor** checkbox is selected, only if activated in [Settings > Organizations > Banking information](../../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
 This section allows storage of banking details to fulfil payments to the associated vendor.
 Staff users must have permissions to view and interact with the data in this accordion.

 #### Adding banking information
 1. Click **Add banking information.**
 2. Enter the **Bank name.**
 3. Enter the **Bank account number.**
 4. Enter the **Transit number.**
 5. Select an **Address category** from the dropdown menu.
-The address category is derived from the addresses added in the [Contact information] (#contact-information) accordion.
+The address category is derived from the addresses added in the [Contact information](#contact-information) accordion.
 The category you select here will determine which address is associated with the bankin information.
 6. Select an **Account type** from the dropdown menu.
-Account types are configured in [Settings > Organizations > Account types] (../settings/settings_organizations/settings_organizations/#settings--organizations--account-types).
+Account types are configured in [Settings > Organizations > Account types](../../settings/settings_organizations/settings_organizations/#settings--organizations--account-types).
 7. Add notes, if desired.

 #### Deleting banking information